Pigcasso: Media

 The watchmaker Swatch commissioned an artwork of Pigcasso's for a 2019 watch called Flying Pig.
 She was also featured in the 60th anniversary advertisement of the Nissan Skyline (2017), and in 2020, a "Pigcasso" range of wine, produced from the grapes that grow at the farm sanctuary where she lived, was launched.

 Over the course of her life, Pigcasso was featured on various global media channels.
 Her exploits were covered on Saturday Night Live, ABC, NBC, CBS, CNN, National Geographic, Sky News, and the BBC.
 Pigcasso also appeared live on The Jeremy Vine Show in 2020 and in publications such as The Times newspaper and Der Spiegel.
 In August 2023, a book about Pigcasso’s life was released in London, titled Pigcasso.
 The Pig That Saved a Sanctuary, which includes a foreword by Jane Goodall.

 A feature-length documentary chronicling Pigcasso’s journey from a piglet rescued from slaughter to becoming the world’s first painting pig premiered at the 2025 Durban International Film Festival as an official selection.
 The film is directed by award-winning South African filmmaker Stefan Enslin.

 Illness and death

 Pigcasso had chronic rheumatoid arthritis, which calcified her spine.
 Her condition deteriorated rapidly in September 2023 and by October her hind legs were nearly non-functional.
 On 6 March 2024, Lefson announced that Pigcasso had died.
-Among Pigcasso's many admirers, Dr Jane Goodall was present to pay her respects the day after she died.
+Among Pigcasso's many admirers, Jane Goodall was present to pay her respects the day after she died.
 Goodall flew out to the sanctuary after hearing about the pig's condition, but arrived one day too late, with Pigcasso passing away before the two had a chance to formally meet.
 The next day, Goodall shared a tribute for the pig at a gala hosted by the sanctuary, raising R300,000 (or USD16,062) for her non-profit organisation.